 - Counter management’s natural optimism

 and its bigger, scarier sibling “all-consuming obsession”.
-One way of counterbalancing this is to ask them to present options, explain trade-offs, and to ask them the question “what would happen if we did nothing?”
+One way of counterbalancing this is to ask them to present options, explain trade-offs, and to ask them the question “what would happen if we did nothing?”.
+Another way is differentiating between “fact vs interpretation”when reading a report — challenge management on anything that isn’t fact.

 - Beware of NED recycling within your industry.